Bo887/data_structures/disjoint-set/README.md

 # Disjoint-Set
 An implmenetation of the disjoint-set (union-find) data structure in C.

-The join algorithm is weighted always make the smaller tree point to the larger tree.
+The join algorithm is weighted to always make the smaller tree point to the larger tree.

 **Operations:**
 - ```int join(DisjointSet* this, int p, int q)```